aamirzainab/aamirzainab.github.io/_pages/research.md

 author_profile: true

 ---
 My research lies at the intersection of Immersive Visualization, HCI, and AI.
 I aim to design scalable visualization frameworks that extend the capabilities of reconfigurable display facilities and XR environments.
-A central focus of my work is integrating LLM- and agent-driven intelligence to better model and support user behavior, making immersive analytics adaptive, explainable, and collaborative.
+A central focus of my work is integrating AI- driven intelligence to better model and support user behavior, making immersive analytics adaptive, explainable, and collaborative.
 Alongside systems design, I explore applications of AR for situated visualization, bringing data insights directly into the environments where they matter most.
-This combination of systems and user-centered evaluation drives my broader goal: making immersive analytics a practical tool for both scientific discovery and real-world decision-making!

 ## Publications & Featured Projects